 2. Stratified Sampling

 The population is divided into groups (strata) based on shared characteristics such as gender, age, or course.
-Samples are then selected from each group.
+Samples are then selected from each group, usually in proportion to the group’s size.

 Example: Dividing students into undergraduate and postgraduate groups, then sampling from both.